 Do You Send Holiday Greetings to Clients?

 It’s not too early to start thinking about Christmas.
-I saw Christmas decorations out in the stores right next to the Halloween items a couple of weeks ago.
-(Some things are just wrong.)
+I saw Christmas decorations out in the stores right next to the Thanksgiving items a couple of weeks ago. 🤷🏾♀️

 Now, I prefer to get one holiday out of the way before I start thinking about the next one, but apparently retailers don’t think that way.
-From the number of Christmas flyers that have magically appeared in the mailbox recently and the amount of times I’ve been hearing, “Mom, can I have…..” recently, the holiday season seems to be gearing up now.
+From the number of Christmas flyers that have magically appeared in the mailbox recently and the number of times I’ve been hearing, “Mom, can I have…?” lately, it seems the holiday season is officially gearing up now.
+Whether we’re ready or not, the end-of-year frenzy is coming.

-At the risk of adding one more thing to your already jam-packed schedule over the next few weeks, you should make a point of pulling out your client list and reaching out to them at this time of year.
-“You can send holiday greeting cards or ecards for Christmas if you wish..
-A personal e-mail is also appropriate.
+At the risk of adding one more thing to your already jam-packed schedule over the next few weeks, this is actually a perfect time to think about your clients.
+Pull out your client list and consider reaching out to them now.
+Sending holiday greeting cards or ecards for Christmas is always appreciated, but a personal email works just as well—and can sometimes feel even more genuine in today’s digital age.

-Do you reach out to clients during the Holiday Season?
-Do you send traditional cards or communicate by e-mail?
+Do you reach out to clients during the holiday season?
+Do you send traditional cards, ecards, or personal emails?
+How do you make your greetings stand out?

 Facebook